 If heartworm disease is suspected, an electrocardiograph will reveal heart rhythm disturbances and/or enlargement of the right ventricle of the heart (hypertrophy).
 Our hospital may do additional tests including a urine analysis and X-rays.

 Heartworms are spread through mosquitos that carry the infective heartworm larvae.
 These larvae migrate from the bite wound through the dog’s body until they reach the heart and blood vessels of the lungs, a process that takes approximately six months.
 The larvae mature in the dog’s body and can even grow to be about 12 inches long.
 These adults reproduce and release immature heartworms, known as microfilariae, directly into the dog’s blood.
 The severity of this disease is directly dependent upon the number of worms present in the body, the duration of the infestation, and the response of the host.

 Upon initial heartworm treatment at Cornerstone Animal Hospital, we recommend that activity should be severely restricted for at least four to six weeks after administration of the adulticide.
-We also recommend an antigen test four months after treatment to check for continued presence of the adult heartworm.
+We also recommend an antigen test 4-6 months after treatment to check for continued presence of the adult heartworm.
 If the test is positive, the adulticide treatment can be repeated, or a surgical procedure performed instead.